markng/django-allauth/README.rst

 ACCOUNT_AUTHENTICATION_METHOD (="username" | "email" | "username_email")
-  Specifies the login method to use -- whether the user logs in by entering his username, e-mail address, or either one of both.
+  Specifies the login method to use -- whether the user logs in by entering his username, email address, or either one of both.

 ACCOUNT_EMAIL_CONFIRMATION_ANONYMOUS_REDIRECT_URL (=settings.LOGIN_URL)
-  The URL to redirect to after a successful e-mail confirmation, in case no user is logged in.
+  The URL to redirect to after a successful email confirmation, in case no user is logged in.

 ACCOUNT_EMAIL_CONFIRMATION_AUTHENTICATED_REDIRECT_URL (=settings.LOGIN_REDIRECT_URL)
-  The URL to redirect to after a successful e-mail confirmation, in case of an authenticated user.
+  The URL to redirect to after a successful email confirmation, in case of an authenticated user.

 ACCOUNT_EMAIL_CONFIRMATION_EXPIRE_DAYS (=3)
   Determines the expiration date of email confirmation mails (# of days).

 ACCOUNT_EMAIL_REQUIRED (=False)
-  The user is required to hand over an e-mail address when signing up.
+  The user is required to hand over an email address when signing up.

 ACCOUNT_EMAIL_VERIFICATION (="mandatory" | "optional" | "none")
-  Determines the e-mail verification method during signup.
+  Determines the email verification method during signup.
 When set to "mandatory" the user is blocked from logging in until the email address is verified.
-Choose "optional" or "none" to allow logins with an unverified e-mail address.
-In case of "optional", the e-mail verification mail is still sent, whereas in case of "none" no e-mail verification mails are sent.
+Choose "optional" or "none" to allow logins with an unverified email address.
+In case of "optional", the email verification mail is still sent, whereas in case of "none" no email verification mails are sent.

 ACCOUNT_EMAIL_SUBJECT_PREFIX (="[Site] ")